 Comparing the ADVANCED DUNGEONS & DRAGONS 2nd Edition game to the first edition (now over 15 years old!) is like comparing a Porsche 959 to a Model T Ford.
 Both are great cars for their times, but which would you want to drive in the 1990s?

 —Advanced Dungeons & Dragons 2nd Edition Preview, Dragon #142 (February 1989)

-In parts one and two I covered the evolution of the adventure module and the changes brought about by the introduction of skill systems to D&D. By this point I hope it's clear that, regardless of (and indeed, in spite of) the rules framework the game was operating under, by 1989 the supported playstyle at TSR had moved on from its original style of self-directed site and area exploration to heavily plotted heroic tales.
-We can't actually know to what degree this reflected the desires of the player base for something different after years of the original style and to what degree it was pushed by the designers and editors themselves, who oversaw TSR's output and selected what appeared in its house organ, Dragon magazine.
-All available information indicates that sales began steadily dropping after 1985, but how much of that was widespread dissatisfaction with D&D abandoning its roots and how much of it was the natural collapse of what was to some degree a fad we can't know.
+In parts one and two I covered the evolution of the adventure module and the changes brought about by the introduction of skill systems and universal task resolution to D&D. By this point I hope it's clear that, regardless of (and indeed, in spite of) the rules framework the game was operating under, by 1989 the supported playstyle at TSR had moved in a very different direction from where it began in the early 1970s.
+We can't actually know to what degree this reflected the desires of the player base for something different after years of the original style and to what degree it was pushed by the designers and editors themselves, who oversaw TSR's module and rulebook output and selected what appeared in its house organ, Dragon magazine.
+All available information indicates that TSR's game-related sales began steadily dropping after 1984, but how much of that was widespread dissatisfaction with D&D abandoning its roots and how much of it was the natural collapse of what was to some degree a fad we can't know.

 This week I want to tackle 2nd edition itself: what the new edition was meant to be and what specific changes were made in that ruleset that moved it from 1st edition's old-school foundations.

 The New AD&D 2nd Edition is a giant stride forward from the first game.
 Experienced players will find all the rules they've grown accustomed to.
 New players will discover a more complete and easier to understand set of rules.